ethereum/go-ethereum/docs/fundamentals/mining.md

 geth --miner.etherbase '0xC95767AC46EA2A9162F0734651d6cF17e5BfcF10' --mine
 ```

-If there is no account available an account wil be created and automatically configured to be the coinbase.
+If there is no account available an account will be created and automatically configured to be the coinbase.
 The Javascript console can be used to reset the etherbase account at runtime:

 ```sh
 miner.setEtherbase(eth.accounts[2])